-In 2022 the PWR class conducted in depth research on the topics of pimento cheese and biscuits.
-The goal for this research was to find out the importance of the two foods within the state of North Carolina and if they are connected to the title of "Southern foods".
+Each year, PWR 2170 students undertake a group research project on a cuisine that is culturally significant to North Carolina.
+The goal of this research is to determine the importance of different foods within the state of North Carolina and if they are connected to the title of "Southern foods".
 Keep scrolling to learn more about our research!

 Biscuits as we know them originated in the 19th century as the country began to improve flour mills to produce better, inexpensive flour.
 As a result, flour became more accessible to people of all economic classes.
 Thus, the biscuit became more popular because it was hardy, versatile, and relatively inexpensive.
 Normally paired with gravy, this meal gave the need nutrients and flavor needed to sustain a day's hard work.